em0n-1337/Linux-Ricing/README.md

     ```

 Now let's come to the point.
-If you haven't git installed on your linux machine install it
+If you haven't git installed on your linux machine install it with the following command
   - ### For Debian Based Linux
     ```javascript
     sudo apt install git